pantson/pantson-cerberusx-appodeal/README.md

 #### Method EnableGDPRConsent:Void()

 If you have permission from the user, you can Enable GDPR consent.
-By default GDPR consent is disabled.

 #### Method DisableGDPRConsent:Void()

 Disable GDPR consent.
-By default GDPR consent is disabled.

 #### Method EnableCOPPA:Void()